Blue/Green Deployment Testing¶

 - Cleanup: After the release is finalized and merged, the release branch can be safely deleted

-An alternate approach is to work directly to main branch:
+An alternate approach is to work directly to the main branch:

 Flink pipelines deployment¶